xxyzzzq/quex/doc/source-old/usage/patterns/context-free.rst

      The default behavior corresponds to the flags *s* and *m* (``\C{R}`` ≡ ``\C(sm){R}``) for patterns and *s* (``\C{R}`` ≡ ``\C(s){R}``) for character sets.
-Characters that are beyond the scope of the current codec or input character byte width are cut out seamlessly.
+Characters that are beyond the scope of the current encoding or input character byte width are cut out seamlessly.

 .. describe:: \\R{ ... }